-F Authorized Signature:

-s: (1) they authorized to request and accept financial assistance from CORPO; (2) to the ef, all representations that are part of this application are true and correct. best of
+1. Authorized Signature: The undersigned certifies: (1) they are authorized on behalf of the sponsoring agency to request and accept financial assistance from the Central Ohio Rural Planning Organization (CORPO); (2) all representations that are part of this application are true and correct.

-Authorizing Signature

-Printed Name

-Title

-Organization

 Date

+Title Date